Lina8G/Lina8G/README.md

 - 👋 Hi, I’m @Lina8G
 - 👀 I’m interested in Data Science and Computer Science.
-- 🌱 I’m currently learning Data Science and Machine Learning.
+- 🌱 I’ve attained a MSc in Data Science and Machine Learning.
-- 💞️ I’m looking to collaborate on DS/ML/CS/Web/App projects.
+- 💞️ I’m looking to collaborate on DS/ML/App projects.

 <!---
 Lina8G/Lina8G is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.